0xGunrunner/CBBH-CWES-Artifact/README.md

 ### 1. Gopeher-manual.py

-You may need to manually swap the request inside the `gopher-manual.py`
+You may need to manually swap the request and the host (u1) inside the `gopher-manual.py`

 ```shell
 ┌──(kali㉿kali)-[~]